PSA Kinetics and the Natural History of Prostate Cancer

 03Albertsen: Grade-Stratified Mortality over Twenty Years

 The findings are striking in their differentiation.
-Men with Gleason 6 (3+3) tumors, the most common grade assigned at diagnosis during the study period, had a 20-year disease-specific mortality rate of approximately 6%, and an all-cause mortality substantially dominated by competing causes.
-Men with Gleason 7 (3+4) tumors had intermediate outcomes, with disease-specific mortality rising to roughly 18-30% depending on the balance of patterns.
-Men with Gleason 8-10 tumors, by contrast, faced substantially higher disease-specific mortality, with rates exceeding 60-87% at 20 years in the highest grade categories.
+Men with Gleason 6 (3+3) tumours, the most common grade assigned at diagnosis during the study period, had a 20-year disease-specific mortality rate of approximately 6%, and an all-cause mortality substantially dominated by competing causes.
+Men with Gleason 7 (3+4) tumours had intermediate outcomes, with disease-specific mortality rising to roughly 18-30% depending on the balance of patterns.
+Men with Gleason 8-10 tumours, by contrast, faced substantially higher disease-specific mortality, with rates exceeding 60-87% at 20 years in the highest grade categories.

 Albertsen's data also highlights the competing mortality reality that becomes increasingly relevant as men age.
 For a 70-year-old man with Gleason 6 disease, the probability of dying from another cause within 20 years substantially exceeds the probability of dying from prostate cancer.
 A treatment decision made without reference to this competing risk context is not a fully informed one.